dahrens/evobox/README.md

 README
 ======

+This is just a playground for golang using gin, jquery, boostrap and pixi.js

-Map heavily inspired by https://github.com/castled/Tilemap
+Map copied and modified based on https://github.com/castled/Tilemap